Relevance-Guided Modeling of Object Dynamics for Reinforcement Learning

-\textbf{Atari Experiments}: In this section we evaluate OLRL on several Atari games.
-The choosen Atari games present many challenging and general object inference problems, including distractor objects, large changes in orientation or observed size due to occlusion, visually identical but behaviorally different objects, and discontinuities in observed dynamics.
-Successfully segmenting, tracking, and succinctly representing these objects requires challenging reasoning over dynamics, reward, and value, which humans are able to do with ease, pointing to this reasoning being important and general beyond Atari.
-First we examine the object representations OLRL learns for each Atari game and point out several challenges OLRL was able to overcome by reasoning about dynamics and reward.
-Then we compare the performance of OLRL to standard deep RL algorithms, and finally we compare OLRL's learning speed to that of human players.
-We use Felzenszwalb segmentation~\cite{felzenszwalb2004efficient} rather than UOIS and treat all points as being at depth zero for our Atari results.
+\textbf{Atari Experiments}: The Atari games we chose present many challenging and general object inference problems, including distractor objects, large changes in orientation or observed size due to occlusion, visually identical but behaviorally different objects, and discontinuities in observed dynamics.
+Successfully segmenting, tracking, and succinctly representing these objects requires difficult reasoning over dynamics, reward, and value, which humans can do with ease, highlighitng the importance of this reasoning its and generalizability beyond Atari.
+First, we examined the object representations OLRL learns for each Atari game and noted several challenges OLRL overcame by reasoning about dynamics and reward.
+Then, we compare the performance of OLRL to deep RL algorithms; and finally, we compare OLRL's learning speed to that of human players.
+We used Felzenszwalb segmentation (\cite{felzenszwalb2004efficient}) rather than UOIS and treated all points as being at depth zero for our Atari experiments.